LiBinZyu/VAI/README.md

 </p>

 1.  **Wake Word Detection**
-    * The system listens passively for a predefined wake word (e.g., `"Assistant"`).
+    * The system passively listens for a predefined wake word (e.g., `"Assistant"`).

 2.  **Speech-to-Text (ASR)**
-    * Upon activation, the user's voice command is recorded and sent to the cloud for transcription.
+    * The user's voice command is recorded and sent to the cloud for transcription.

+3.  **Local Intent Matching**
+    * The ASR text is matched to functions using a semantic embedding model (cosine similarity).
+Confidence is calculated by algorithm.
+Local matching time is 48ms, and the function is triggered after user silence, with no perceptible delay.

-3.  **LLM Tool Call Generation**
+4.  **LLM Tool Call Generation**
-    * The transcribed text is sent to the LLM, which generates a structured JSON `tool_call` based on the user's intent and predefined functions.
+    * If intent matching confidence is low and function call fails, the transcribed text is sent to the LLM, which generates a structured JSON `tool_call` based on the user's intent and predefined functions.

-4.  **Function Execution**
+5.  **Function Execution**
-    * Your Unity application receives JSON, parses it, and invokes the corresponding local C# function with the provided parameters.
+    * Your Unity application receives the JSON, parses it, and invokes the corresponding local function with the provided parameters.

 ## Getting Started